asheeshcric/krishisathi/README.md

  $ pip3 install -r requirements.txt
 ```

-Note: You might want to use a virtual environment for installing the python packages required for the project
+**Note**: You might want to use a virtual environment for installing the python packages required for the project

 ```
  $ sudo pip3 install virtualenv
  $ virtualenv krishisathi
  $ source path/to/env/bin/activate
 ```

+For database services, you can either use the provided Sqlite3 database from Django or else you can setup your own MySQL or Postgres database service.
+The configurations for the project is decoupled in *env.example* file.
+You need to copy that file to a separate file named *.env* inside krishisathi/ folder.
+You local configurations are the ones that go inside the *.env* file

+**Note**: If you are using the pre-provided sqlite3 from Django, then please tweak the database settings in the settings.py file.
+You can use the default configurations instead of the one that I've used.

 ## Built With